Software Management

 Right-click context menu

-1. Click Software Install, then click Select:
+2. Click Software Install, then click Select:

 Application selection window

-1. An installer window will open; click Install to install it:
+3. An installer window will open; click Install to install it:

 Package installation window

-1. Type your password when asked.
+4. Type your password if prompted.

-Removing software
+Remove software

-This section describes how to uninstall (remove) software using GNOME Software (aka gnome-software, or just “Software”).
+This section describes how to uninstall (remove) software using GNOME Software (aka gnome-software, or just Software).

 1. Launch Software and open the Installed tab.